 No adverse impacts on the transmission systems of other entities are identified in the System Impact Study.
-However, Tri-State Generation and Transmission (Tri-State) has requested to be included as an "affected party" for all IR's with physical interconnections at the Rush Creek Gen Tie due to the proximity of their transmission system.
-Therefore, Tri-State is an affected party for GI-2016-14.
+However, Tri-State Generation and Transmission (Tri-State) has requested to be identified as an Affected System for all IR's with physical interconnections at the Rush Creek Gen Tie, and therefore is an affected party for GI-2016-19.